-The city of Culiacán, Sinaloa, erupted in violence Thursday afternoon amid a major Mexican military operation that led to the capture of at least one son of cartel leader Joaquín “El Chapo” Guzmán.
+The city of Culiacán, Sinaloa, erupted in violence Thursday afternoon amid a major Mexican military operation that led to the capture — and abrupt release — of at least one son of cartel leader Joaquín “El Chapo” Guzmán.

-Two sources — including a U.S. law enforcement official — confirmed to VICE News that Chapo’s son Ovidio Guzmán is currently in Mexican military custody.
-Another son, Iván Archivaldo Guzmán, is also believed to have been captured, but his status remains unconfirmed and there are rumors he may have been killed in a battle with Mexican soldiers.
+Two sources — including a U.S. law enforcement official — confirmed to VICE News that Chapo’s son Ovidio Guzmán was in Mexican military custody early in the afternoon.
+Another son, Iván Archivaldo Guzmán, may also have been captured, but his status remains unconfirmed and there are rumors he may have been killed in a battle with Mexican soldiers.

 “The city's taken, the airport is paralyzed,” one Culiacán resident told VICE News, speaking on the condition of anonymity for fear of cartel reprisals.
 “We've never lived anything like this ever, and whoever says this is not new is lying.”

 The resident said he was eating lunch near the state prosecutor’s office when gunfire first erupted around 4 p.m. local time this afternoon, a timeline that squares with other accounts and videos posted on social media.
-The civilian source said several people were wounded in the encounter, but Mexican government officials have not confirmed any deaths or injuries.
+The civilian source said several people were wounded in the encounter, but Mexican government officials have not confirmed any injuries or deaths.

 "Let him go, and go home in peace, nothing will happen to you,” one voice says on the recording.
 “If not, you're fucked"